 Common Rail System Fuel Injection Systems

-In this system, the fuel is pumped by multi-cylinder pump into a common rail.
+In this system, the fuel is pumped by a multi-cylinder pump into a common rail.
 The pressure in this system is controlled by a relief valve.

 A metered quantity of fuel is supplied to each cylinder from the rail.
 It requires higher accuracy during manufacturing.